Fall 2020 Update

-Starting May 18th, assistance is available for your summer class presentations.
+Speaking Center assistance will be available online for fall 2020.
 You can schedule an appointment through EAB by clicking “Schedule an Appointment” on the left of this page.
 There you will learn about what types of appointments are available, how to participate in an online consultation, and what to do if you do not have high-speed internet access.
 Rest assured that your consultant will contact you with a Zoom.us link and instructions for your consultation.
-Please call or email if you are experiencing difficulties.

 Below are several newly-created resources